fishinwind/workshop/rst/tips.rst

     :wq <enter>

-In your copious spare time, and after you have mastered the basics of shell, Python and R programming, you should take a tutorial on using a text editor.
-Check out this Tutorial [#]_ first.
+In your copious spare time, and after you have mastered the basics of shell, Python and R programming, you should take a tutorial [#]_ on using a text editor.

 .. [#] OpenVim http://www.openvim.com/